 For divers to view, the lake is home to numerous native species of trout, species including, but are not limited to – west slope cutthroat trout, rainbow trout, bull trout, lake trout, as well as other game fish.
 The lake also home to Lake Superior whitefish, mountain whitefish, kokanee salmon (landlocked sockeye), and suckers.
 An interesting aspect is the debris field; in the 1930’s items fell through the ice and sank.
 Items includes wood stoves, toilets, rakes, sinks, shovels, motor blocks, bowls and plates and a forgotten underwater forest of dead trees.
 Remember, don’t remove these items, as this is still a national park.

 Parking is on the southern part of the lake as one enters the park.
-The water is generally quite cold, roughly 55 degrees Fahrenheit in the summer.
-One can get the best visibility for local scuba diving during the late summer months.
+The water is generally quite cold, roughly 55-60 degrees Fahrenheit in the summer.
+One can get the best visibility for local Scuba diving during the late summer months.

 Yellowstone National Park, WY.

-Yellowstone lake can be a bit chilly (about 45-50 degrees), so a drysuit is the way to go for local scuba diving.
+Yellowstone lake can be a bit chilly (about 55-60 degrees), so a drysuit is the way to go for local Scuba diving.
 Interestingly, along the sandy bottom you can feel warmth at times because of all the geothermal activity.
 A shore dive from the Lake Hotel leads to a shallow shelf with decades-old sunken equipment and boats.

-Besides the standard small wrecks, this lake offers underwater geysers and some strange lava-like spires that scientists can’t quite figure out, but make it a great attraction for local scuba diving.
+Besides the standard small wrecks, this lake offers underwater geysers and some strange lava-like spires that scientists can’t quite figure out, but make it a great attraction for local Scuba divers.
 Rising up to 20 feet off the lake bottom, they look something like rough stone chimneys.
 They may in fact be the skeletal remains of living creatures.
 Whatever they are, you’re unlikely to see them anywhere else.
-Please be sure not to touch the spires.
+Please be sure not to disturb the spires.